gliptak/lecture-source-py/source/rst/heavy_tails.rst

 The figure below provides one example, using simulated data.

-The rank-size plots shows draws from three different distributions: folded normal, chi squared with 1 degree of freedom and Pareto.
+The rank-size plots shows draws from three different distributions: folded normal, chi-squared with 1 degree of freedom and Pareto.

 In each case, the largest 5\% of 1,000 draws are shown.

-The Pareto sample produces a straight line, while the line produced by the other samples is concave.
+The Pareto sample produces a straight line, while the lines produced by other samples are concave.

 .. _rank_size_fig1: